michaelborisov/star-wars-challenge-android/README.md

 # StarWars challenge Android.

-## Update:
-The architecture of the application has been changed because of the found mistake.

 ## Description:
 This app connects to the StarWars API (https://swapi.co/) and requests information about StarWars Universe